ChenBaiyang/CAREA/README.md

 # CAREA
 The code and datasets for our paper "CAREA: Co-training Attribute and Relation Embeddings for Cross-Lingual Entity Alignment in Knowledge Graphs", a.k.a., CAREA.
-It is open access on https://doi.org/10.1155/2020/6831603 .
+It is open access on https://doi.org/10.1155/2020/6831603.

 ## Code
-Please use jupyter notebook to run our code.
+Please use jupyter notebook to run the codes.

 ### Dependencies